trauma and post-traumatic stress disorder (PTSD), anxiety, generalised anxiety disorder, depression, feeling sad, social anxiety,

 Counselling helps by making you more aware of your thoughts, and with concerted efforts you can bring your busy minds back under control to help make you feel more grounded and self-aware.

 Finally, I focus with sincerity on you reaching your therapeutic goals.
-In addition, I do my best to help you find independence for dealing with your mental health challenges via the tools and skills you learned during our sessions.
+In addition, I will do my best to help you develop the emotional intelligence you need to deal with your mental health challenges.
+I will also give you the tools and skills you need to independently care for your mental health.
 By the time you have left my care, you will have the self-confidence and self-awareness to handle anything that life can throw at you.

 People come to me for help a wide range of issues.
 Here are a few of the more common difficulties that can be supported through counselling: